Meendum Kokila

 Meendum Kokila was released theatrically on 14 January 1981.
 Upon its release, the film was a critical and commercial success.
-Sridevi's performance in the titular role was widely praised and is considered by various critics and film historians as one of the finest and most authentic portrayals of a TamilBrahmin woman.
-For her performance, Sridevi received the Filmfare Award for Best Actress-Tamil.
+For her performance, Sridevi received the Filmfare Award for Best Actress – Tamil.
 The film was dubbed in Telugu as Chilipi Mogudu and released on 4 September 1981.

 Plot

-Subramaniam, a lawyer is married to Kokila and has a daughter.
-Things go well until he meets Kamini, a movie star in a party.
-He gets attracted towards Kamini and becomes ready to sacrifice his own family for her.
-Kokila's efforts in bringing back her husband forms the rest of the story.
+Subramaniam, a lawyer, is married to Kokila and has a daughter.
+Things go well until he meets Kamini, a movie star, at a party.
+He gets attracted to Kamini and becomes ready to sacrifice his own family for her.
+Kokila's efforts in bringing back her husband form the rest of the story.